sotayamashita/devin-status-checker/README.md

 - Automatic checking of Devin status at regular intervals.
 - Notifications to alert the user when Devin is awaiting their input.

-## How to Install Extension
+## Install Extension

 Since there are no releases available for download, you can install the Devin Status Checker extension by cloning the repository and building the extension manually.
 Follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/sotayamashita/devin-status-checker.git`.
+1. Clone the repository
 1. Open the Chrome browser and navigate to `chrome://extensions/`.
 1. Enable 'Developer mode' by toggling the switch in the top right corner.
 1. Click on 'Load unpacked' and select the `dist` directory from the cloned repository.